 As one of the most widely used CMS platforms on Earth, WordPress is also well supported and regularly updated.
 Best of all though, it’s free!

 To install WordPress you download the installation file, upload it to your server and then run the installation process.
 It’s a bit complicated as you have to create a database on your server and make configuration changes to installation files.
 But the process for me takes around 10 minutes.

-However, if you are reasonably confident in your technical skills, the WordPress installation guide is pretty easy to follow.
+However, if you are reasonably confident in your technical skills, the WordPress installation guide explains things well.
 And if you’ve selected SiteGround as a host, the SiteGround WordPress installation instructions are very clear too.

 Add a WordPress Theme

 Every WordPress installation is automatically packed with one or two themes.
 Themes govern the look and feel of your WordPress site.
 They also handle elements such as page layout and basic functionality.

 Basic out-of-the box themes are functional but they may not excite you.
 However you don’t need to worry as there are literally thousands of WordPress themes you can install.

 You’ve got a few options here.
 You can:

 - Pay for a bespoke theme to be made for you.